10 Legit Ways to Get Free Internet

 NetZero home page

-NetZero limits its free Internet access to 10 hours a month, so this option will work best for light users as well.
+NetZero limits its free Internet access to 10 hours a month, so this option will also work best for light users.
 NetZero has a “no obligation” policy, which means you don’t have to sign a contract to use their services.

-They do feature other monthly plans that carry a monthly fee if you’re interested in more available Internet access.
+They have other monthly plans that carry a monthly fee if you’re interested in more available Internet access.

 NetZero also has mobile data plans that are super affordable.
 If you want to have Internet access on your phone but don’t want to pay a lot, here are some of their options.